 A = 2 × π × r × d, and since

 A = 2 × π × r × 2 × r; and

 which is a well-known area of a sphere formula.
 If you want to see similar considerations for the radius, visit the radius of a sphere calculator.

 What is the area of a sphere formula?

 The above-presented area of a sphere formula is written in terms of radius.
 However, how to find the area of a sphere when we don't have the radius

-r, but a different quantity that describes that sphere?
-At first, let us remind equations for those possible quantities:
+r but a different quantity that describes that sphere?
+First, let us remind you of the equations for those possible quantities:

 - Diameter of a sphere: